"There are places I'll remember

 to get his attention.

 He came back a moment later.
 "Karen, I'm really sorry, but I have to leave.
-You can stay if you want to, but I have to go."

 "No, that's all right, of course I'll leave.
 What's the matter?"